jefftranter/6502/asm/65816/debug16/README.txt

 This directory a port of the DEBUG16 program to the Replica 1.

+It requires a Replica 1 with a 65816 processor (as far as I know I have the only one in existence).

 It came from the manual "Programming the 65816 Including the 6502, 65C02 and 65802" available from The Western Design Center, Inc.